ppotturi/adp-portal/README.md

 ### Running locally

-Run the following commands from the `/app` directory:
+Run the following commands from the root of the repository:

 ```sh
 yarn install